 29. Build a killer LinkedIn profile

 Although it might not be as big in SA as it is overseas, LinkedIn is the professional platform you need to take seriously.
 Keeping your profile up to date with your experience and references will never be a waste of time.
 You never know, you might decide in 10 years that you’d like to work overseas and having a comprehensive LinkedIn profile will really help your job hunt.
+Something that will help your job applications to no end is an expertly crafted cover letter to accompany your resume.
+See here for cover letter advice.

 30. Immediately start curating your social media platforms